1500+ Families Helped

 Our codependency assessment evaluates behaviors that may be contributing.

-FAQs for Addiction Interventions
+FAQs for Family Interventions

 The Substance Abuse and Mental Health Services Administration (SAMHSA) provides resources, guidelines, and support for addiction interventions.
 SAMHSA’s initiatives aim to improve access to effective intervention strategies, ensuring that those struggling with alcoholism and drug dependence receive the help they need to enter a treatment program and begin their recovery journey.